 All scripture is given by inspiration of Alahayim, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness:

 That the man of Alahayim may be perfect, throughly furnished unto all good works..

 All the true spiritually inspired books comprise the book of Ahayah because his spirit has gathered them.

 Seek ye out of the book of Ahayah, and read: no one of these shall fail, none shall want her mate: for my mouth it hath commanded, and his spirit it hath gathered them.

-We need only speak according to teh Law and testimony in these records to ensure we have the light in us:
+We need only speak according to the Law and testimonies in these records to ensure we have the light in us:

 To the law and to the testimony: if they speak not according to this word, it is because there is no light in them.

 Seeing as though we are instructed to seek out of the book of Ahayah and speak according to his law and testimony, we shall not depart from the simplicity that is in Christ (2 Cor 11:3) because the words are life unto us.
 (John 6:63) In this process, we are being made babes again being reborn, (John 3:5) desiring the sincere milk of the word (I Pet 2:2) of righteousness so that we may discern good and evil (Heb 5:13-14) being instructed out of the Holy Books that we may be perfect and furnished unto all good works (II Tim 3:16-18).
 Peter, said that we ought to keep in mind the words of the prophets and the commands of the Apostles of our Lord Yache.

 This second epistle, beloved, I now write unto you; in both which I stir up your pure minds by way of remembrance:

 That ye may be mindful of the words which were spoken before by the holy prophets, and of the commandment of us the apostles of the Lord and Saviour: